Ad giant WPP pledges net zero emissions by 2025

 WPP, which produces advertising, designs strategies on where to place it and produces PR and data analysis, said the pandemic had accelerated innovation in virtual production technology and reduced the need for staff to gather at carbon-intensive location shoots.

-The firm, which competes with Omnicom (OMC.N), IPG (IPG.N) and France's Publicis (PUBP.PA), said it would work with its media partners to develop an industry-wide standard for measuring the carbon that is emitted through the placement of advertising.
+The firm, which competes with Omnicom, IPG and France’s Publicis, said it would work with its media partners to develop an industry-wide standard for measuring the carbon that is emitted through the placement of advertising.

 “(Its media buying arm) GroupM is consolidating its existing carbon calculators to allow a single view of emissions across channels in key markets, and make them available to clients at scale,” it said.